JamesSmith2/EthMonitoring/README.md

 # EthMonitoring

-Claymore's Dual Ethereum GPU Miner monitoring with SMS Support
+Mining monitoring tool with Android and iOS application support.
+Also supports Telegram, SMS and Push notifications with custom sounds.

 # Current version